dwarvesf/playbook/operations/email-template/confirm-resume-date.md

 ---
-title: "Confirm Employee's Resume Date Day"
+title: "Confirm employee's resume date day"
 description: The email template is to welcome employee back to work.
 date: 2020-01-01
 authors: